 Highfield School, later to become Highfield Priory School, was originally created to educate the children of local business men and women who were looking for an excellent academic environment for the education of their children.
 This history of the pursuit of academic excellence, a strong work ethic and good manners continues to this day.

 Mr David Williams was appointed Headmaster in September 2005.
-The Art, Design and Technology room together with the school library and ICT suite form the Highfield Art, Design and Technology Centre which was opened in November 2005.
+The Art, Design and Technology room together with the school library and ICT suite form the Highfield Art, Design and Technology Centre which was on top of the Infant Wing opened on the 14th of November 2005 by The Right Worshipful the Mayor of Preston Councillor Bhikhu Patel.
 During the summer of 2006 we completely refurbished the elocution room and opened a Science Laboratory.
+The Science Lab was opened by Professor David Pheonix, Dean of the Faculty of Science, UCLan on the 31st of October 2006.
 In 2009 we enhanced the outdoor play and indoor provision for all Nursery children.

-In October 2022, four teenagers broke onto the school site and set fire to our Nursery School.
+In October 2022, four teenagers broke onto the school site and set fire to our Nursery Building.
 The news shocked the whole school community and left us reeling as we came to terms with such senseless waste and destruction.
-However, in true Highfield spirit, the school and wider community sprung into action to make the best of this terrible situation.
-Classes moved out of their classrooms and creating new spaces within school to accommodate our Nursery within the main building and staff worked tirelessly to make this possible; and pupils and parents (past and present) brought in toys and books and offered their comfort and support throughout.
-The new building will contain areas for both Nursery and Preschool as well as a new outdoor area.
-This will allow for greater coordination and transition through the early years.
-We will be able to offer an improved sleeping facility and a wet room for the children to use after their muddy forest school sessions.
-We are looking forward to completion of the building and hope to welcome our first children towards the end of Autumn 2024.
+With the natural resilience of youth and the taught resilience of Highfield, our school and community quickly bounced back.
+In true Highfield spirit, the school and wider community sprung into action to make the best of this terrible situation.
+Classes moved out of their classrooms and creating new spaces within school to accommodate our Nursery within the main building.
+The Nursery staff and pupils rose to the challenge of making themselves a new home within the school with smiles on their faces and determination in their feet; The PTA raised funds to provide new equipment, toys and games for our Nursery children; and families came to school laden with donations eager to support the school and replace some of what was lost.
+There were so many beautiful, powerful and positive moments in the first term that they far outweighed the negative act of arson itself.
+Our Nursery and Preschool both enjoy the brand new, purpose built 'Barn'.
+The Barn allows greater coordination and transition through the early years ensuring your child remains settled throughout their time at Highfield Priory.
+Opened in January 2025 by Amanda Parker J.P (the Lord Lieutenant of Lancashire), The Barn contains two large playrooms, a messy room as well as a new outdoor area.
+The Barn also offers an improved sleeping facility and a wet room for the children to use after their muddy forest school sessions.

 The Sunday Times 2022